thedkm/A-Basic-Web-Scrapper/README.md

 # A-Basic-Web-Scrapper

-A Basic Web Scrapper script  which can finds information of Graphics Card listed on Sale on newegg.com
+A Basic Web Scrapper script  which can finds information of Graphics Card listed on Sale on newegg.com it also makes the csv file for the same

 On terminal use "py webscarpper.py" to run the script